-Because of this season in which churches remember the birth of Jesus in a variety of ways, a sermon by a Presbyterian of the past on the incarnation of the Son of God has been chosen for posting.
-The sermon uses for its text Luke 2:13, 14.
-It has been transcribed from pages 76-90 of Archibald Alexander’s book, Practical Sermons to be Read in Families and Social Meetings, Philadelphia: Presbyterian Board of Publication, 1850.
-It has been edited for archaic words, punctuation, a few of the lengthy paragraphs have been broken down to ease reading, and in a few cases the sentences have been slightly recomposed for clarity.
-All of the editing actions mentioned were done to smooth the flow of the antebellum text for modern readers without, hopefully, disturbing Dr. Alexander’s intention and style.
-In one case a sentence has had an asterisk * added at its end by the editor to refer the reader to a historical note at the end of the sermon.
+Because of this season when churches remember the birth of Jesus in a variety of ways, a sermon by a Presbyterian of the past about the incarnation of the Son of God is being posted.
+The sermon is transcribed from Luke 2:13, 14 as published on pages 76-90 of Alexander’s book, Practical Sermons to be Read in Families and Social Meetings, 1850.
+It has been edited for archaisms, punctuation, a few lengthy paragraphs have been divided to ease reading, and in some cases the sentences have been slightly recomposed for clarity.
+All of the editing actions mentioned were done to smooth the flow of the antebellum text for modern readers without disturbing Dr. Alexander’s intention and style.
+In one case a sentence has had an asterisk * added at its end to refer readers to a historical note at the end of the sermon.

-A few things to note in the sermon include Dr. Alexander’s thorough use of Scripture not only in specific quotations but also in his use of phrases that echo Bible passages.
+A few things to note in the sermon include Dr. Alexander’s thorough use of Scripture not only in specific quotations of the Bible, but also in his use of phrases that echo Bible passages.
 Some of his main points are the importance of the ministry of angels, the necessity of the incarnation for accomplishing the atonement to satisfy both God’s justice and mercy, the ministry of the Holy Spirit, and the reverence and amazement with which he viewed the coming of the Messiah.
-He has used the analogy of Scripture—the interpretive principle that the Bible explains itself—not only for his exegetical work, that is, getting to the meaning of the passage, but also for his expositional presentation, that is, communicating and applying what he learned from his study and preparation.
+He has used the analogy of Scripture—the interpretive principle that the Bible explains itself—not only for his exegetical work, but also for his expositional presentation, that is, communicating and applying what he learned from his study and preparation.
 Scripture must always interpret Scripture.

 Dr. Alexander (1772-1851) was the founding professor of what is currently Princeton Theological Seminary in New Jersey.
-He was appointed by the Presbyterian Church to open the seminary in 1812 after having served as a pastor for several years.
-He was known for his preaching ministry and was well loved by his congregants, the citizens–Christian or not–of the village of Princeton, and his divinity students.
+He was appointed by the Presbyterian Church to open the seminary in 1812 after having served in pastoral ministry for several years.
+He was known for his preaching ministry and was well loved by his congregants, the citizens of the United States–Christian or not, the village of Princeton, and by his divinity students.
 The first building constructed on the seminary campus was dedicated Alexander Hall.
 Two sons of Archibald and Janetta Waddel Alexander (1782-1852), J. A. Alexander and J. W. Alexander, have biographies on this site.

-It is hoped that in the midst of reindeer, lights, gifts, and hopes for booming holiday sales totals, the reality of the incarnation of the Son of God for the necessary sacrifice to redeem his people from their sins might be illumined through the wisdom and words of Rev. Archibald Alexander, D.D, of Princeton Seminary.
+It is hoped that in the midst of reindeer, lights, gifts, and hopes for booming holiday sales, the reality of the incarnation of the Son of God for the necessary sacrifice to redeem his people from their sins might be illumined through the wisdom and words of Rev. Archibald Alexander, D.D.
 I think it is a particularly fine sermon and despite its age, the simplicity and clarity of its message is relevant to twenty-first-century readers.

 This sermon was originally posted in 2015.
-It has only had spelling errors corrected for 2017.
+The introduction was revised a bit for 2019.

 There are two memorable occasions, in time past, on which the angels are represented as joining in chorus to praise God in relation to our world.
 The first was when the cornerstone of the fabric of the universe was laid and its foundations were fastened.
 Then “the morning stars sang together, and all the sons of God shouted for joy” (Job 38:7).
 The other was at the birth of the Savior, which is referred to in our text.
 And we are informed by the sure word of prophecy, that at the overthrow of the spiritual Babylon, and at the marriage of the Lamb, there will be another grand chorus when a voice coming out of the throne shall say, “Praise our God, all ye his servants, and all ye that fear him, both small and great” (Rev. 19:5).
 “And I heard,” says John, “as it were the voice of a great multitude, and as the voice of many waters, and as the voice of mighty thunderings, saying, ‘Alleluia, for the Lord God omnipotent reigneth.
 Let us be glad and rejoice, and give honor to him, for the marriage of the Lamb is come, and his wife hath made herself ready’” (Rev. 19:6).